D & H CANAL HERITAGE CORRIDOR:

 Starting from Hurley; The Hurley Rail Trail is paved as it follows the old rail bed of the former O&W Railroad south.
 A map board is located here and there are informational signs scattered along the trail.
 The trail parallels Route 209.
 However, a nice buffer of plantings helps separate you from the road.
 Cross over a cement culvert after a 1/4 mile (next to an informational sign about "farming in the Esopus Valley").

 Note; Look left to spot a small path leading down the embankment.
-This connects to the Kingston Link Trail.
+This connects to the Kingston Rail Trail.
+This section hopefully will be upgraded starting in 2018.
 This trail follows the former O&W Railroad into Kingston.
 It has been cleared, but not developed.
 Heading left the narrow, cinder and grass trail travels along a marsh.
 Come to a gravel Rd after a 1/4 mile.
 Take a right, then a quick left and your back on the trail following a power line corridor.
 The mostly grass trail parallels Esopus Creek below.
 Continue straight past an electrical sub-station, cross a couple of culverts and travel alongside a field before reaching an access road off of Hurley Ave at 1.3 miles.
 Spot a trail sign here.
 Cross the road and travel through a tunnel underneath I-87.
 Here the trail is less isolated.
 Come to the "Super 8 Motel" where you'll follow the grass out to Washington Ave at 1.8 miles.
-The old RR tracks to your left lead out to Route 209 (just north of the start of the Hurley Rail Trail).
-I believe this is the old Ulster and Delaware rail corridor that will be used for the proposed Catskill Mt Rail Trail .
+To your left spot some RR tracks.
+This is the old Ulster and Delaware RR which is currently utilized by the CATSKILL MOUNTAIN RR .
+Future plans call for continuing the Kingston Rail Trail east alongside the Catskill Mt RR.
+Heading west along the old Ulster and Delaware RR will be the planned Catskill Mt Rail Trail alongside the Catskill Mt RR.
+This will connect to the Ashokan/Ulster County Rail Trail which is currently under construction (as of May 2018).

 Continuing along the trail you'll travel underneath the Main St bridge at 0.8 miles, a spur on your left will take you up to Main St.